Urawa Nishi High School

-Saitama Prefectural Urawa Nishi High School (埼玉県立浦和西高等学校, Saitama Kenritsu Urawanishi Kōtō Gakkō), often shortened to Nishikō (西高) is a public high school, located in Saitama City, Saitama Prefecture, in Japan.
+Saitama Prefectural Urawa Nishi High School (埼玉県立浦和西高等学校, Saitama Kenritsu Urawanishi Kōtō Gakkō), often shortened to Nishikō (西高) is a public high school in Saitama City, Saitama Prefecture, Japan.
 It is one of the few public schools in the prefecture that does not have a school uniform.

 Until the 1970s, the school enjoyed prestigious position after Urawa High School and Urawa Ichijo High School.
-During the 80s and 90s, it was known as one of the best public schools and sent its alumni to best colleges in Japan including Tokyo University.
-Many applicants to the school are attracted by the no school uniform policy and by the liberal atmosphere that encourages students' independence.
+During the 80s and 90s, it was known as one of the best public schools and sent its alumni to the best universities in Japan, such as Tokyo University.
+Many applicants to the school are attracted by the no-school-uniform policy and by the liberal atmosphere that encourages students' independence.

 Location

 The school is located in Urawa-ku, Saitama City and situated in a quiet residential area behind the idyllic scene of Minuma.
-The closest train station, JR Yono Station, is within walking distance: 20 minutes (1.7 kilometers).
+The closest train station, JR Yono Station, is within 20 minutes walking distance, 1.7 kilometers.